First Look: All-New Mercedes GLC Electric (2026) – Price, Range, & First Impressions

-Mercedes-Benz has officially lifted the wraps off the GLC Electric at the IAA Mobility show, a move that electrifies its best-selling SUV while doubling down on design, comfort, and futuristic tech.
+Mercedes-Benz has officially unveiled the GLC Electric at the IAA Mobility show, a move that electrifies its best-selling SUV while doubling down on design, comfort, and futuristic technology.

-Mercedes-Benz has taken its best-selling SUV fully electric!
+Mercedes-Benz has taken its best-selling SUV and made it fully electric!
 With a projected range of up to 435 miles, cutting-edge tech like the 39″ Hyperscreen, and a “home away from home” cabin feel, the GLC Electric is shaping up to be one of the most impressive luxury EVs yet.

 During the global reveal, Mercedes kept repeating a phrase: “Welcome home.”
 And after walking around the car ourselves, it made sense.